MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

 In this article, you learn how to connect your KQL database as a data source to Power BI Desktop.
 Once connected, you can use multiple tables to build your Power BI reports.

-To create reports with Power BI service using a KQL queryset, see [Create a Power BI report](create-powerbi-report.md).
+To create reports with Power BI service using a KQL Queryset, see [Create a Power BI report](create-powerbi-report.md).

 ## Prerequisites